- 2 Bedrooms

 As you enter the front door, you're greeted with plentiful natural light, cathedral ceilings, and wood floor that spans the entire villa.
 The kitchen includes stainless steel appliances, granite countertops, and a unique backsplash.
-The kitchen overlooks the dining area, which has seating for six, and the living area, where you'll find a inviting sectional couch, complimentary WiFi, a flatscreen TV, and access to the private patio.
+The kitchen overlooks the dining area, which has seating for six, and the living area, where you'll find a calming sectional couch, complimentary WiFi, a flatscreen TV, and access to the private patio.
 Plus, you can bring your enchanting dog with you!

 Off the entrance, you'll find the two bedrooms and bathroom.
-The sizable master bedroom includes a brand new king-size bed, a flatscreen TV, and plenty of closet space.
+The generous master bedroom includes a brand new king-size bed, a flatscreen TV, and plenty of closet space.
 The guest bedroom includes a full-size bed, a twin bed, and a flatscreen TV.